How to Start Your Own Online Magazine in 2025

 3.2.1 When to choose a magazine subscription app

-If you choose this route, you will need to go through a vetting process before your magazine gets listed, pay a membership fee, and likely hire a developer to create XML exports of your magazine.
-Even then, there is no guarantee that you’ll build an audience because you’ll be competing with the thousands of other magazines featured on their platforms.
-You can also expect to pay a percentage of the subscriptions you sell.
+If you choose this route, you must go through a vetting process before your magazine gets listed.
+You will also need to pay a membership fee, and likely hire a developer to create XML exports of your magazine.

 Example of XML markup